reidrac/z80count/README.md

 ## Installation

+To install for production you can use `pip`:

+    pip install --user z80count

-To install for production download the package from [z80count's releases tab](https://github.com/reidrac/z80count/releases), unpack and run:
+Or you can download the package from [z80count's releases tab](https://github.com/reidrac/z80count/releases), unpack and run:

     python setup.py install